 If you are creatively minded and have an artistic approach to the photographic medium, becoming an artist and selling your fine art prints is a great career.
 There are many outlets where you can sell your work from approaching galleries to retailers in the home decor industry.
 You could even go one step further and set up your own shop gallery although overheads can be pricey so do the maths first.

 NFT stands for non-fungible token and they create a unique digital file.
 Many collectors are now buying original digital photographic artworks through this online system.
 You can only buy and sell an NFT using cryptocurrency so before you begin you need to set yourself up.
+Although be warned, the NFT market can be extremely volatile!

 9. Music Photographer